dgmulei/obi-slv2/docs/00-llm-context.md

 2. Are calibration updates properly handled?
 3. Is the system prompt structure preserved?
 4. Are all message roles correct?
+5. Is context persistence validated?
+6. Are profile validations complete?
-5. Is documentation complete and accurate?
+7. Is documentation complete and accurate?
+8. Are all Case File sections properly updated?
+9. Is display synchronization maintained?
+10. Are debug capabilities preserved?